hnryzhng/MazeRunnerPololu2040/docs/troubleshooting.md

 </p>
 <br/>

-- Download the latest MicroPython firmware .uf2 file for the Pololu 3pi plus 2040 robot [here](https://micropython.org/download/POLOLU_3PI_2040_ROBOT/), then drag it into the volume "RPI-RP2".
+- Download the latest MicroPython firmware .uf2 file for the Pololu 3pi plus 2040 robot [here](https://micropython.org/download/POLOLU_3PI_2040_ROBOT/), then drag the file from the folder you downloaded to into the volume "RPI-RP2".
 <p align="center">
   <img width="600" alt="Screenshot 2025-01-09 at 1 43 46 PM" src="https://github.com/user-attachments/assets/44f50421-bb75-4729-b88c-9652965b1770" />
 </p>